tenacityteam/tenacity/BUILDING.md

 It is not advised to mix system and local libraries, except for the list above. `ZLib` is a very common dependency; it is possible to mix system and local libraries in one build.
 However, we advise against doing so.

+### Using Docker

 There is a [`Dockerfile`](linux/build-environment/Dockerfile) that can be used as an example of how to build Saucedacity using system libraries:

 ```
+# NOTE: Docker builds are untested.
 $ docker build -t audacity_linux_env .\linux\build-environment\
 $ docker run --rm -v ${pwd}:/audacity/audacity/ -v ${pwd}/../build/linux-system:/audacity/build -it audacity_linux_env
 ```

 To find system packages, we rely on `pkg-config`.
 There are several packages that have broken `*.pc` or do not use `pkg-config` at all.
 For the docker image - we handle this issue by installing the correct [`pc` files](linux/build-environment/pkgconfig/).

-### Disabling Conan
+## Disabling Conan

-Conan can be disabled completely using `-Daudacity_conan_enabled=Off` during the configuration.
+Conan can be disabled completely using `-Dsaucedacity_conan_enabled=Off` during the configuration.
-This option implies `-Daudacity_obey_system_dependencies=On` and disables `local` for packages that are managed with Conan.
+This option implies `-Dsaucedacity_obey_system_dependencies=On` and disables `local` for packages that are managed with Conan.

+Note that Conan is intended to be removed in the future.
+In turn, Saucedacity will be built using mostly system libraries and some local libraries (most notably libmad).

+## Other Architectures and Cross Compiling
+Saucedacity does not support cross-compiling officially, but it has some interest.
+Keep in mind that you are on your own here and nothing is expected to work.
+If cross-compiling Saucedacity somehow does work and you would like to distribute those binaries, we make a (non-binding) request that you indicate that they are unofficial binaries (e.g., you could say *[insert some username here]'s Saucedacity builds* and that will fulfill our (once again non-binding) request).
+The only requirement is that you follow Saucedacity's license, the GPLv2 or later.
+That is in case you had to modify any part of Saucedacity to work.

+We are interested in looking at different architectures, most notably ARM.
+For macOS, this will be a requirement in the future.
+For Windows, Linux, and other OSes, this will be of interest and maybe a hobby.
+Of course, we do not supported these other architectures *except* for ARM (even though we don't publically distribute ARM builds).
+ARM builds will receieve the same support for any other officially supported architecture, so long as you haven't made any modifications.